beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * add `Spring.GetWaterPlaneLevel() -> number waterPlaneHeight`.
 Ditto, except encodes that you expect the water to be a flat plane.
 Use as above but where you have no x/z coordinates.

+### Interpolated game seconds
+* added `Spring.GetGameSecondsInterpolated() -> number` function to unsynced Lua.
+Unlike `GetGameSeconds` it flows during rendering.
+Unlike `GetDrawSeconds` its flow reflects gamespeed (incl. stopping when paused).
+And unlike `GetGameFrame` and `GetFrameTimeOffset` it is in a natural unit instead of the technical frame abstraction.
+* shaders: changed the `timeInfo.z` uniform from draw frame number to interpolated game seconds.

 ### Skidding
 * units will skid if hit with impulses sufficiently large in the direction opposite their movement vector.
 Previously units would only skid on large impulses that hit their sides.
 * added `Spring.SetUnitPhysicalStateBit(number unitID, number stateBit) -> nil`, for setting a unit's physical state bit.
 Gotta use magic constants for bits at the moment.